Saturday, October 3, 2009

 At the sound of her mother's voice she hopped out of bed and tied her tattered pink robe around her with a meaningful tug.
 The closer she got to the kitchen, the more she was consumed by the smell of fried eggs, garlic potatos, biscuits, bacon, and blueberry muffins.
 It was her birthday breakfast.

 She stopped just short of the kitchen and peeked around the corner to spy on her mother.
-She was swaying gracefully to Vivaldi's 'Concerto for Two Mandolins'.
+She was swaying gracefully to the strings and piano sounds coming from the radio box.
 Her tone legs told tales of worn out ballet slippers and extravagant costumes all in the name of dance.
 Her golden hair permitted a breeze from the back door to lazily toss it around her cheeks and frame her soft brown eyes.

 "Good morning Mama."